raojuantracy/English/cnn_sexualHarrassmentNew.md

 * **Sexual harassment** is bullying欺负/欺凌 or coercion of a sexual nature, or the unwelcome or inappropriate promise of rewards in exchange for sexual favors.
 * **Sexual violence**: is any sexual act or attempt to obtain a sexual act by violence or coercion, acts to traffic a person or acts directed against a person's sexuality, regardless of the relationship to the victim.
-2. to keep attacking an enemy again and again 反复攻击，屡次侵扰〔敌人〕

-e.g. FBI investigations into midair **sexual assaults/harassment** increased by 66% from fiscal year 2014 to 2017.
+2. to keep attacking an enemy again and again 反复攻击，屡次侵扰〔敌人〕 e.g. FBI investigations into midair **sexual assaults/harassment /ˈhəræsmənt, ˈhærəs-/** increased by 66% from fiscal year 2014 to 2017.
 The bureau said it had opened 63 counts of accusations/charges into **sexual assault/harassment** on aircraft in 2017.
 If such behavior occurs, **trust your gut 直觉**, **reprimand 训斥，谴责** the person immediately and consider asking to be moved to another seat.
 Report it to the flight attendant (FA) immediately, and ask that they record the attacker's identity and report it.
 "It doesn't matter when you report an **in-flight** sexual assault -- we take it seriously, and we will pursue it.
+3. V.S. **hassle /ˈhæsəl/**: 1.
+N-VAR A hassle is a situation that is difficult and involves problems, effort, or arguments with people. 麻烦; 2.
+V-T If someone **hassles you**, they cause problems for you, often by repeatedly telling you or asking you to do something, in an annoying way. 烦扰

 ## [botany,植] 复果/聚花果 multiple fruit
 N a fruit, such as a pineapple, formed from the ovaries of individual flowers in an inflorescence